 Nutanix Files (formerly known as AFS) does not follow the Long Term Support Release (LTS) and Short Term Support Release (STS) tracks.
 AOS needs to be upgraded to a compatible version before you deploy Nutanix Files or upgrade Nutanix Files.

-One of the standard policies which Nutanix follows is to disable 1-click download for Product versions which are EOL.
+One of the standard policies that Nutanix follows is to disable 1-click downloads for Product versions which are EOL.
 Nutanix Files follows a similar approach and you will no longer see any other 2.2.x version other than 2.2.4.
-2.2.4 is maintained for customers who are on AOS 5.5.x branch.
-Since Nutanix files has evolved a lot in 3.x branch, other customers are recommended to adopt the latest 3.x version.
+2.2.4 is maintained for customers who are in the AOS 5.5.x branch.
+Since Nutanix files have evolved a lot in the 3.x branch, other customers are recommended to adopt the latest 3.x version.

-Let’s try to understand this concept from the following screenshot taken from Upgrade Path page.
+Try to understand this concept from the following screenshot taken from the Upgrade Path page.

 How to plan?

-- Always refer Nutanix Files x.x.x.x Release Notes before a new deployment or an upgrade.
+- Always refer to Nutanix Files x.x.x.x Release Notes before a new deployment or an upgrade.

 - Always refer Software Product Interoperability page for AOS and Nutanix Files recommended interoperability.
 This is critical for a new deployment or upgrade.

 - Always refer Upgrade Paths page before Nutanix Files upgrade.
-This provides you details about target release version and if they are supported for upgrade or not.
+This will provide you with details about the target release version and if they are supported for upgrade or not.